Close Menu

 Sumaya Zahab

-Another member of the family of Muhammad Zahab – this time his sister.
+Another member of the family of Muhammad Zahab – this time his sister, Sumaya.
+She travelled to IS territory in 2014.

 Muhammad’s widow, Mariam Raab, was repatriated to Australia in 2022 by the Albanese government.
 She was charged with willingly entering a prohibited “declared area” and pleaded guilty.
 She was not convicted.